owncloud-archive/documentation/developer_manual/general/security.rst

 Source Code Analysis
 ~~~~~~~~~~~~~~~~~~~~

-Before releasing an application and after security-related changes, the complete source code **must** be scanned; we currently with `RIPS`_.
+Before releasing an application and after security-related changes, the complete source code **must** be scanned.
+We currently use `RIPS`_ to perform scans.
 Affected Software:

 - Core